bigcommerce/dev-docs/docs/api-docs/catalog/v2-vs-v3.md

 #### Product variants

 In V3, every purchasable entity in the catalog is a variant including the product itself.
-This enables enhanced inventory management flows such as the ability to use the [variants](https://developer.bigcommerce.com/api-reference/store-management/catalog/variants/getvariants) endpoint to manage inventory levels.
-While it is possible to create a SKU with a subset of product options using the V2 API; in V3, variants must be created for every combination of option values.
+This structure enables enhanced inventory management flows, such as using the [variants](https://developer.bigcommerce.com/api-reference/store-management/catalog/variants/getvariants) endpoint to manage inventory levels.
+While it is possible to create an SKU with a subset of product options using the V2 API; in V3, you must create variants for every combination of option values.
 We recommend creating products using the V3 API as BigCommerce intends to move operations to the V3 API.

 To reduce the number of API calls made, you can include variants with a `GET` request using the `?include=variants` query parameter.